DistractedByData/BioDiversity-Project/README.md

 # National Parks Endangered Species Analysis - Introduction

 This is my second python project on Github.
-I will perform data analysis on the conservation statuses of 25,000 endagered species found in a dataset from the National Parks Service.
+I will perform data analysis on the conservation status of 25,000 endagered species found in a dataset from the National Parks Service.

 Throughout this project, I will analyze, clean, and visualize data as well as pose questions and seek to answer them in a meaningful.